 Working with fields: Examples

 You can add any column heading from your data file to the main document as a field.
-This gives you flexibility when you design form letters and other merged documents.
+This gives you flexibility when you design form letters, labels, e-mail messages, and other merged documents.
+For example:

 You can combine fields and separate them by punctuation marks.
 For example, to create an address, you can set up the fields in your main document like this: